marklar/searchzy/README.md

     elasticsearch -f -D es.config=/usr/local/opt/elasticsearch/config/elasticsearch.yml

 Then, you must tell Searchzy where to find ElasticSearch.
-You can do so by modifying this file:
+Currently, you can do so by modifying this file:

     src/searchzy/cfg.clj

-(This will probably change to a Searchzy command-line flag.)
+Within this data structure:

+    (def elastic-search-cfg
+      {:cluster-name "elasticsearch_markwong-vanharen"
+       :host "127.0.0.1"
+       :port 9300})

+, change the values of :cluster-name and :host to match your ElasticSearch setup.
+(You won't likely need to change the :port, as 9300 is the standard port for ElasticSearch's binary transport.)

 ### MongoDB